Sodium bromite

 Sodium bromite is a sodium salt of bromous acid.
-Its trihydrous form has been isolated in crystal form.
+Its trihydrate, NaBrO2·3H2O, has been isolated in crystal form.
 It is used by the textile refining industry as a desizing agent for oxidative starch removal.

+It is also used as an oxidizing agent for converting alcohols to aldehydes, such as the conversion of benzyl alcohol to benzaldehyde, and for the Hofmann degradation of amides to amines.